CPH-SEC/CPH-SEC.github.io/metasloit_scripting.md

 #### <a id="AutoListen"></a>Auto Listener

-Doing CTFs, or pentests, with metasploit one often uses listeners for reverse shells such as the one used earlier with MS17-010.
+Doing CTFs, or pen-tests, with metasploit one often uses listeners for reverse shells such as the one used earlier with MS17-010.
 Shown below is the simple code for an auto listener script.

 ```
 use exploit/multi/handler